dwisan/LoadBalanceSystem/nginx_http_loadbalance.md

 upstream mywebapp1 {

-        # ip_hash available to 3 octets of ip no same
+        # ip_hash available to 3 octets {hash with first 3 octets} of client'ip not same
         # not work on same subnet , work load to asign one backend server
         ip_hash;